joshphillipssr/VitePress-Template/README.md

 ### 4  Deploy your site (as `deploy`)

+This step assumes Traefik is already configured with valid Cloudflare credentials.

 To deploy the site container behind Traefik, run the `deploy_to_host.sh` script included in this repository.
 You must specify the domain names to route and the container image tag.
 The image is built and published to